rsyncOSX/mydocsy/content/en/docs/Important.md

 ### The --delete parameter and new tasks

 The `--delete` parameter is a *default parameter* set by RsyncUI.
-The parameter instructs rsync too keep the *source* and *destination* in sync.
+The parameter instructs rsync to keep the *source* and *destination* in sync.
 The parameter instructs rsync to *delete* all files in the destination which are not present in the source.

 {{< alert color="warning" >}}

 Every time you add a *new task* to RsyncUI, please execute an estimation run and inspect the result before executing a real run.
 If you by accident set an empty catalog as source, `rsync` by RsyncUI, will delete all files in the destination.
+See the *Add and update tasks* view for how to execute an estimation run.

 {{< /alert >}}